Kocarus/Manga-Translator-TesseractOCR/README.md

 ![karada](https://i.imgur.com/xf0BNDm.jpg)

 # Original code
 https://github.com/dalelyunas/manga-translator (Great code.
-I have modified a bit and this is beautiful for Mange Lovers :grin:)
+I have modified a bit and this is beautiful for Manga Lovers :grin:)